 Photo © Copyright Keith Minchin – Faces of Fredericton

-Born in 1899, in Shediac, Muriel McQueen was the middle child and only daughter of Julia Jackson and James McQueen, a lawyer.
-When, during the First World War, she entered Mount Allison University, many of her male peers were at the front, resulting in a gender balance at the university unmatched until the 1980s, when women first took the lead.
-An active participant in campus life, Muriel represented Mount Allison at the founding meeting of the Student Christian Movement (S.C.M.) and served on the national executive.
-By the time she graduated in 1921, returning veterans, including Aubrey Fergusson (1894-1942) who shared both Muriel’s love of acting and her ambition to study law, had swelled the undergraduate ranks.
+Born in 1899 in Shediac, Muriel McQueen was the middle child and only daughter of Julia Jackson and James McQueen, a lawyer.
+When she enrolled in Mount Allison University during World War I, many of her male counterparts were fighting at the front, resulting in a gender balance at the university that was not replicated until the 1980s, when women began to outnumber men.
+A highly involved student, Muriel represented Mount Allison at the founding meeting of the Student Christian Movement (SCM) and served on the national executive.
+By the time she graduated in 1921, returning veterans, including Aubrey Fergusson (1894-1942), who shared Muriel’s passion for acting and her ambition to study law, had boosted the number of undergraduates.

-Muriel’s hope to attend Dalhousie Law School was frustrated by her mother, who saw this as a waste of money for a daughter who was already planning to marry.
-As an alternative, her father encouraged her to read law in his office.
+Muriel’s aspiration to attend Dalhousie Law School was thwarted by her mother, who considered it a waste of money for a daughter already planning to marry.
+Instead, her father suggested she study law in his office.

-Following the traditional apprenticeship route did not slow her progress.
-Along with Aubrey, she passed the bar examinations in 1924 and, in 1925, became the fourth woman admitted to the New Brunswick Bar.
-At the urging of her father, a leading member of the provincial Liberal Party, Muriel also gained political experience during this period, delivering speeches encouraging women to support the Liberal candidate in a 1924 by-election.
+Choosing the traditional apprenticeship path didn’t hinder her progress.
+Muriel and Aubrey passed the bar examinations in 1924, and in 1925, she became the fourth woman admitted to the New Brunswick Bar.
+Encouraged by her father, a prominent member of the provincial Liberal Party, Muriel also gained political experience during this time, delivering speeches to women in support of the Liberal candidate in a 1924 by-election.

-Fergusson had earned such support.
-In 1945 she campaigned to gain the municipal franchise for Fredericton housewives and, later, for women’s right to be elected to City Council.
-She urged the use of the franchise: ‘When you consider that over 50 percent of the voters of this country are women, you will realize what a tremendous power we have in our hands.’
-She believed women should seek public office and, in 1951, became the first woman to run for Fredericton’s City Council.
-Elected by acclamation, she embarked on a long public career as an advocate for the less privileged, very often women.
+In 1945, she campaigned to secure the municipal franchise for Fredericton housewives and later for women’s right to be elected to City Council.
+Believing women should pursue public office, she became the first woman to run for Fredericton’s City Council in 1951.
+Elected by acclamation, she began a lengthy public career advocating for the less privileged, often focusing on women’s issues.

-Shortly before her 54th birthday, Muriel McQueen Fergusson was appointed to the Senate.
-While this was undoubtedly a reward for decades of loyalty to the Liberal party, she was likely not too far from the mark when she suggested: ‘My own opportunity, I feel, was due mostly to involvement in women’s and welfare organizations and being an alderman in my home city.’
-Aware of the significance for women of her appointment, during more than 20 years in the Senate, Senator Fergusson rose again and again to question legislation that privileged men over women.
-She served on Senate committees investigating unemployment, divorce, women’s prisons, poverty, and old age.
-Her energy, incisiveness and good judgement were recognized in 1972, when Pierre Elliott Trudeau appointed her to be the first female Speaker of the Senate.
-She never ceased to work towards equality of the sexes.
-In 1974, less than a year before her retirement, she asserted that the Liberal government had been too slow in implementing the 1970 recommendations of the Royal Commission on the Status of Women.
+Just before turning 54, Muriel McQueen Fergusson was appointed to the Senate.
+Though her appointment was partly a reward for her long-standing loyalty to the Liberal party, she believed her opportunity came mostly from her involvement in women’s and welfare organizations and her role as an alderman in her hometown.
+Recognizing the significance of her appointment for women, Senator Fergusson consistently questioned legislation that favored men over women during her more than 20 years in the Senate.
+She served on Senate committees investigating issues like unemployment, divorce, women’s prisons, poverty, and old age.
+Her energy, incisiveness, and sound judgment were acknowledged in 1972 when Pierre Elliott Trudeau appointed her the first female Speaker of the Senate.
+Until her retirement, she continued advocating for gender equality and criticized the slow implementation of the 1970 recommendations of the Royal Commission on the Status of Women.

-Senator Fergusson stands among the generation of women whose activism has been less recognized and recorded than that of the suffragists of the ‘first wave’ of feminists or the women’s liberationists of the ‘second wave.’
-Marriage and professional training were early preoccupations, but widowhood changed the course of Muriel’s life, propelling her back into a career she had all but abandoned.
-But her political trajectory was grounded in the research and activism undertaken among the community of women she found in the Business and Professional Women’s Club, under whose auspices she became involved in campaigns to improve the lot of widows, women in poverty, separated and divorced women and women prisoners.
+Senator Fergusson belongs to a generation of women activists whose contributions have been less recognized than those of the “first wave” suffragists or “second wave” women’s liberationists.
+Initially focused on marriage and professional training, widowhood redirected Muriel’s life and rekindled her career.
+Her political trajectory was rooted in the research and activism she undertook within the community of women she found in the Business and Professional Women’s Club.
+Through this organization, she became involved in campaigns to improve the lives of widows, impoverished women, separated and divorced women, and female prisoners.

-Fergusson voluntarily retired from the Senate at age 75, as she had been a vocal supporter of the constitutional amendment requiring senators to retire at that age.
-After her retirement until her death in 1997, Muriel McQueen Fergusson continued to work for women, lending her name and public support to numerous endeavours, ranging from a women’s halfway house in Ottawa to the Muriel McQueen Fergusson Centre for Family Violence Research in Fredericton.
+Fergusson voluntarily retired from the Senate at age 75, having been a vocal supporter of the constitutional amendment requiring senators to retire at that age.
+After her retirement and until her death in 1997, Muriel McQueen Fergusson continued advocating for women, lending her name and public support to numerous initiatives, including a women’s halfway house in Ottawa and the Muriel McQueen Fergusson Centre for Family Violence Research in Fredericton.